carpentries-incubator/fair-explainable-ml/episodes/7b-OOD-detection-output-based.md

 # Example 1: Softmax scores
-Softmax-based out-of-distribution (OOD) detection methods are a fundamental aspect of understanding how models differentiate between in-distribution and OOD data.
-Even though energy-based methods are becoming more popular, grasping softmax OOD detection methods provides essential scaffolding for learning more advanced techniques.
-Furthermore, softmax thresholding is still in use throughout ML literature, and learning more about this method will help you better assess results from others.

-In this first example, we will train a simple logistic regression model to classify images as T-shirts or pants.
-We will then evaluate how our model reacts to data outside of these two classes ("semantic shift").
+Softmax-based methods are among the most widely used techniques for out-of-distribution (OOD) detection, leveraging the probabilistic outputs of a model to differentiate between in-distribution (ID) and OOD data.
+These methods are inherently tied to models employing a softmax activation function in their final layer, such as logistic regression or neural networks with a classification output layer.
+Softmax produces a normalized probability distribution across the classes, which can then be thresholded to identify OOD instances.

+In this lesson, we will train a logistic regression model to classify images from the Fashion MNIST dataset and explore how its softmax outputs can signal whether a given input belongs to the ID classes (e.g., T-shirts or pants) or is OOD (e.g., sandals).
+While softmax is most naturally applied in models with a logistic activation, alternative approaches, such as applying softmax-like operations post hoc to models with different architectures, are occasionally used.
+However, these alternatives are less common and may require additional considerations, such as recalibrating the output scores.

+By focusing on logistic regression, we aim to illustrate the fundamental principles of softmax-based OOD detection in a simple and interpretable context before extending these ideas to more complex architectures.

 ```python
 # some settings I'm playing around with when designing this lesson
 verbose = False